nicoespeon/gitgraph.js/packages/gitgraph-core/README.md

 ## Developing a rendering library

-A rendering library is a wrapper around `gitgraph-core`.
+A rendering library is a wrapper around `@gitgraph/core`.

 It should: